WoodrowCrawford/8bit-Adventure/README.md

 Press the tab key to Speed up the text dialogue

 Press down on the arrow keys by a door to teleport

+### Note: As this is just a tech demo, there are still a few bugs present.
+Overtime I will work on them and fine tune the mechanics.